Been dreaming of someone dying? Wondering what it means?

 There are five stages of dreams

-The fifth stage is REM sleep.
+- The fifth stage is REM sleep.
 Many physiological changes occur at this stage.
 We experience increased heartrate, heightened blood pressure, our bodies are paralysed, and we have increased amounts of alpha brain waves.
 If you are like me and have sleep paralysis, your brain will wake-up before REM sleep is finished, at which point good luck because oh hell is it awful.
 It’s also at REM sleep that you dream of people dying.
 (Dreams can occur at any stage of sleep.
 But they are most common at the REM stage).

 Why Do We Dream What We Dream?